gratitude5dee/Zap/README.md

-# Zap
+# zap

-Zap is a content-agent framework on Eve for 1-click generative video recipes.
-A Zap is a packaged Eve skill (`agent/skills/zap-<slug>/SKILL.md`) whose frontmatter describes an executable media pipeline and whose prose/prompt files give humans and the authoring agent creative context.
+zap is a content-agent framework on Eve for 1-click generative video recipes.
+A zaps are packaged Eve skills (`agent/skills/zap-<slug>/SKILL.md`) whose frontmatter describes an executable media pipeline and whose prose/prompt files give humans and the authoring agent creative context.